Navigating permanent underdetermination in dark energy and inflationary cosmology

 To be a little more specific, the issue of permanent underdetermination in cosmology is the following.
-In the dark energy case, one can always find multiple distinct microphysical models which come arbitrarily close in their predictions of the observables $(w_0, w_a)$.\footnote{To be clear, this applies regardless of whether or not the most recent indications from the data that dark energy might be dynamical hold up.
+In the dark energy case, one can always find multiple distinct microphysical models which come arbitrarily close in their predictions of the parameters $(w_0, w_a)$.\footnote{To be clear, this applies regardless of whether or not the most recent indications from the data that dark energy might be dynamical hold up.
 If the data pulls back towards a cosmological constant, all the options are still on the table as all of the models discussed here (and many more) are all perfectly capable of mimicking a cosmological constant to produce $(w_0, w_a) \simeq (-1, 0)$.
-If the data continues to pull away from a cosmological constant, we may be able to eliminate $\Lambda$ as a viable candidate (an example of eliminative reasoning in this content \cite{Koberinski:2022zok}), but that would still leave a multitude of completely distinct dynamical possibilities on the table.} Likewise, in the inflation case, one can always find multiple distinct microphysical models which come arbitrarily close in their predictions of the observables $(r, n_s)$.
+If the data continues to pull away from a cosmological constant, we may be able to eliminate $\Lambda$ as a viable candidate (an example of eliminative reasoning in this content \cite{Koberinski:2022zok}), but that would still leave a multitude of completely distinct dynamical possibilities on the table.} Likewise, in the inflation case, one can always find multiple distinct microphysical models which come arbitrarily close in their predictions of the parameters $(n_s, r)$.